VCityTeam/UD-Viz/UDV-Core/src/Extensions/Contribute/examples/ReadMe.md

 ### About the demo

-The document-related functionalities of this demo have been generated through the file 'contriubteuConfig.json'.
+The document-related functionalities of this demo have been generated from the file 'contributeConfig.json'.

-It is used to configure dependencies towards an external data server, as well as following UDV (document-related) views:
+It is used to configure dependencies towards an external data server, as well as the following UDV (document-related) views:
  - Document browser
  - Document creation
  - Document research